 - Carefully remove the cake from the pan and place on a cake stand or plate.

-- Swoosh the cream cheese frosting all over the top.
+- Swoosh the cream cheese frosting all over the top with a spatula.

 - If making chocolate curls, use a vegetable peeler to shave the sides of a bar of dark chocolate onto a cold plate.
 Once you have enough pop the plate in the freezer for a couple of minutes so the curls harden.
 Then scatter them over the frosting.